-Whether your house came with a sump pump, or you installed one yourself, properly maintaining your sump pump system is key to making sure it works when you need it.
-The last thing you want is to find out your sump pump isn’t working while your basement floods from a heavy rain.
-It may take a professional to install your sump pump system, but you do not need to be a professional to do simple maintenance that will extend your pump’s lifespan.
+Whether your house came with a sump pump or you installed one yourself, properly maintaining your sump pump system is key to making sure it works when you need it.
+The last thing you want is to find out your sump pump isn’t working while your basement floods from heavy rain.
+It may take a professional to install your sump pump system, but you don’t need to be a professional to do simple maintenance that will extend your pump’s lifespan.

-Because sump pumps are sucking in ground water, it is possible for them to become clogged.
+Because sump pumps are sucking in groundwater, they can become clogged.
 Check the inlet screen for any debris or blockage.
-If there are any obstructions remove them.
+If there are any obstructions, remove them.
 Make sure the discharge line is not blocked.

 Some sump pump systems have a battery backup system in the event of a power outage, like during a severe storm.
 If your system does have a battery backup, ensure it still holds a charge and works.
-These batteries should be replaced every 2-3 years.
+You should replace these batteries every 2-3 years.

 How to clean a sump pump